apache/calcite/README.md

 * Second tranche: implement remaining select, selectMany, where methods for Enumerable.

-* Third tranche: implement groupBy, toMap, toLookup for Enumerable.
+* Third tranche: implement groupBy, toLookup for Enumerable.

-* Fourth tranche: implement any, all, aggregate, sum, min, max, average, count, longCount for Enumerable.
+* Fourth tranche: implement any, all, aggregate, sum, min, max, average for Enumerable.

 * Fifth tranche: implement groupJoin and join methods for Enumerable.